 A conviction under this statute will not have negative immigration consequences.

-Note that some criminal convictions can result in deportation of non-citizen defendants.5
+Note that some criminal convictions can result in the deportation of non-citizen defendants.5

 For example, a conviction of a crime involving moral turpitude may produce this result.